gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson joined them a minute later, looking grim.
 "Wales is gone," he said without preamble.
-"His tools, too,
+"His toolbox, too.
-all of 'em."

-"How?"
+I guess he thought about that warrant an' figured he didn't like the odds."

+"What?
+How?"
 Aunt Naggie asked incredulously.

-The Ecologist shrugged.
+The Ecologist spread his hands.
 "No idea.
-Nothin' else missin' that I can see.
+The dinghy's still tied up at the stern, and nothin' else missin' that I can see."

-And the *Ginny* doesn't know anythin' about him leavin'.
-I guess he thought about that warrant an' figured he didn't like the odds."
+Iffy said nothing.
+Wales hadn't seem bothered by the cold at all when he fished the injured Marine out of Rothera harbor, but would he really be able to swim a couple of kilometers to shore?
+While towing his toolboxes?
+She had no idea.
+All she knew was that Doctor Johel *wasn't* going to be happy.

-The Australian Navy was waiting for them as they sailed past the old ship that was Halley's breakwater.
+The Australian Navy was waiting for them when they sailed past the old ship that was Halley's breakwater.
 A pair of sailors in waterproof parkas boarded the *Guinevere* and took up positions by the pilot house as Aunt Naggie steered them in.
 That felt like an afterthought compared to the drones, zodiacs, and people